piiop/ai-case-study/README.md

 * Pamela Vagata
 * Wojciech Zaremba

-### Founding Co-Chairs
+### Founding Board Co-Chairs

 * Sam Altman
 * Elon Musk

-* How did the idea for the company (or project) come about?

-* Operates as a non-profit.
-2019 transition to capped for-profit
+* Originally founded as a non-profit with the goal to "...advance digital intelligence in the way that is most likely to benefit humanity as a whole..."[^1(https://openai.com/index/introducing-openai/)], OpenAI received funding from notables including Peter Thiel and Elon Musk.
+OpenAI transitioned to a for-profit in 2019 and has undergone multiple changes in board members and has seen the departure of certain founding members.

 ## Business Activities